scripting/wpEditorDemo/README.md

 This repo contains the source code to a very plain textarea that you can edit text in.

-You can try the demo out here: <a href="https://demo.wpidentity.com/">demo.wpidentity.com</a>.
+You can try the demo here: <a href="https://demo.wpidentity.org/">demo.wpidentity.org</a>.

 To get started click the button to log on to WordPress.com.